 “I want every parent to know that athletic trainers are here for their children.”

-As an athletic trainer, one of my scariest and proudest moments was when I had to do CPR and use an AED on one of my athletes.
+As a high school athletic trainer, one of my scariest and proudest moments was when I had to do CPR and use an AED on one of my athletes.
 There were football coaches who aided me in this situation, but if I wasn’t

 there and didn’t respond as fast as I did, I don’t think this athlete would be here today.
 I have such a passion for athletic training and what I do, but after that incident, I knew I was meant to be an athletic trainer.
 I love this profession and wouldn’t change it for anything.